 The EDT procedure, defined by NR-U specs [2], section #4.1.5 applies to S-SSB.

-We believe that the ‘observation period’ agreed during RAN1 #111, as cited above, relates to DL Type 2A and more specifically to the transmission duration of Dl Type 2A.
-If this assumption holds, then we believe that DL Type 2A specifications as defined by #4.1.2 [2] applies to S-SSB
+While somehow ambiguous, we believe that the ‘observation period’ agreed during RAN1 #111, as cited above, relates to DL Type 2A and more specifically to the transmission duration of DL Type 2A.
+If this assumption holds, then DL Type 2A specifications as defined by #4.1.2 [2] applies to S-SSB

-Proposal 7
+Proposal 5